Tzxtoiny/Tzxtoiny.github.io/_pages/about.md

 - **B.S.** in mechanical engineering, Chongqing University (2017 - 2021)
   <!-- - Thesis/Dissertation: [Title] -->
   <!-- - Advisor: [Prof. Chenglong Fu] -->

-## About Me

-I am passionate about advancing the field of legged locomotion and human augmentation through innovative research and practical applications.
-My work focuses on developing reinforcement learning algorithms for robotic systems and wearable devices to enhance human capabilities.

-## Contact

-Feel free to reach out via email or connect through the social media links below.
-I'm always open to discussing research collaborations, opportunities, or interesting problems in robotics and human augmentation.